lidakanari/NeuroM/_sources/readme.txt

 NeuroM is a Python-based toolkit for the analysis and processing of neuron morphologies.

-This quick start guide contains information on how to install NeuroM and use case examples.
+This quick start guide contains information on how to install NeuroM and use-case examples.

 Dependencies
 ============